 Pharmacy is a growing field with increasing demand as the population is more aware of the importance of prevention and proper healthcare, as the overall population ages and as access to health insurance opens.
-According to the American Association of Colleges of Pharmacy, pharmacists educate consumers and patients on the use of prescriptions and over-the-counter medications; advise physicians, nurses and other health care professionals on drug decisions; provide expertise about the composition of drugs, including their chemical, biological and physical properties, and their manufacture and use; and ensure drug purity and strength and make sure that drugs do not interact in a harmful way.
+According to the American Association of Colleges of Pharmacy, pharmacists educate consumers and patients on the use of prescriptions and over-the-counter medications; advise physicians, nurses, and other health care professionals on drug decisions; provide expertise about the composition of drugs, including their chemical, biological and physical properties, and their manufacture and use; and ensure drug purity and strength and make sure that drugs do not interact in a harmful way.

 NOTE: Pre-pharmacy is not a major or a program, and The University of Tampa does not have a pharmacy school.
-Pre-pharmacy is an interest or path students choose that advisors help guide on their journey towards applying to pharmacy school.
+Pre-pharmacy is an interest or path students choose that advisors help guide them on their journey towards applying to pharmacy school.

 Preparing for Pharmacy School:

 Pharmacy school is a graduate program; to become eligible to apply to pharmacy school students may need to earn a bachelor's degree and take specific pre-requisites (classes that pharmacy schools require).
 The majority of students enter a pharmacy program with three or four years of college experience.
 Please check with each pharmacy school to see if a bachelor’s degree is required or strongly recommend.
 At UT, students can earn a bachelor's degree and take pre-requisite courses.
 They will need to choose a major, as pre-pharmacy is not a major or a program at UT.